Esme-4/AdvExamples/Notes/Notes.md

 # R Notes

-In this document I will include notes related to R and some functions and notes that I think are helpful for the probelm solving and examples of the other pages.
-For example I include an incomplete list of R packages the I have used for different examples and classes.
-For example in general R fucntions will not excecute if they find a NA and stop without estimating the function, this can stop all the program, almost all the R functions have an option `na,rm = TRUE` will not include the NA events nevertheless it will not estimate and juno to the next command but will stop the program.
+In this document I will include notes related to R and some functions and notes that I think are helpful for the problem solving and examples of the other pages.
+For example, I include an incomplete list of R packages the I have used for different examples and classes.
+In general R functions will not execute if they find a NA, they will stop without estimating the function, this can stop all the program, almost all the R functions have an option `na.rm = TRUE` that will instruct to not include the NA events, and dose events it will not be estimated and jump to the next command but will not stop the program.

 ## Functions
 Some general R functions
 `sum(x)` addition of vector x.
 `mean(x)` mean estimation of numerical vector x (`sum(x)/lenght(x)`).
-It has a `trim` option (0., 0.5) to estimate the robust trimmed smaple mean.
+R mean function has a `trim` option (.0, 0.5) to estimate the robust trimmed sample mean.
 `median(x)` median estimation of the numerical vector x.
 `mad(x)` median absolute deviation for the median of numerical vector x.
-`min(x)` y `max(x)` maximum and minimun of the numerical vector x.
+`min(x)` y `max(x)` maximum and minimum of the numerical vector x.
-`sd(x)` y `var(x)` stadndar deviation and variance of the numerical vector x.
+`sd(x)` y `var(x)` standard deviation and variance of the numerical vector x.
 `IQR(x)` Inter Quartile Range, uses function `quantile(x)`.

 ## Logical filter operators